U.S. presidential hopeful Biden says he would not ban fracking

 In a March Democratic primary debate, he said: “No more - no new fracking.”
 The statement came after his then-rival Bernie Sanders said he would end fracking in the United States to combat global warming.

-Biden’s campaign then said he meant he would not allow new federal land-drilling leases.
+Biden’s campaign then walked back his comment to say he meant he would not allow new federal land-drilling leases.

-Trump campaign representative Samantha Zager said Biden’s campaign was “attempting to walk back his previous statements after realizing voters aren’t happy about his proposal to kill thousands of jobs.”
+The Trump campaign had already pounced on his remarks, saying they were evidence that Biden’s energy stance would kill jobs in states like Pennsylvania.

-Reporting by Jarrett Renshaw; Additional reporting by Valerie Volcovici; Writing by Richard Valdmanis; Editing by Peter Cooney and Bill Berkrot
+A representative of the Trump campaign did not immediately respond to a request for comment.
+(Reporting by Jarrett Renshaw; Additional reporting by Valerie Volcovici; Writing by Richard Valdmanis; Editing by Peter Cooney)